processing/processing-library-template-ant/README.md

+# Processing Library Template
+## Github Pages Brach

+This branch of the `processing library template` automatically publishes all documentation to the `docs` folder of the repository, so that you can use github pages to host the library.

+To clone this specific branch using git:

+	git clone -b github-pages https://github.com/bitcraftlab/processing-library-template.git

+## About

 The following describes how to set up a Processing Library project in Eclipse and build it successfully, and to make your Library ready for distribution.

 ## Import to Eclipse